dfoverdx/PokeStreamer-Tools-Docs/docs/intro.md

 ##### Found a bug? #####

 That's not the least bit surprising to me.
-Pokemon Soul.Link is definitely beta-quality code.
+Pokémon Soul.Link is definitely beta-quality code.
 Let me know what's going on in the [#bug-reports](https://discord.gg/Rjw9vqQ) channel.

 If you find a bug in the Party Display or Dashboard, please include: